 What about wearing makeup?

 The quickest and easiest way to get brighter skin and have it look more even-toned is to apply a foundation makeup.
 While I know your goal is to not have to wear it, I actually always advise my clients to wear some form of makeup every single day.
 The main reason is that foundation forms a barrier of protection that guards your skin against the damaging rays given off by the sun and daylight.
 You can read my thoughts about wearing makeup daily here.

-In summary, having skin that looks bright and even-toned does require effort, but with the right products and guidance from a trusted skincare pro (yours truly!!!), you can definitely make some huge improvements with your skin as long as you’re staying consistent.
+In summary, having skin that looks bright and even-toned does require effort, but with the right products and guidance from a trusted skincare pro, you can definitely make some huge improvements with your skin as long as you’re staying consistent.
 I hope you found this post helpful so you have a solid game plan for how to get brighter-looking and even-toned skin.
 If you need further assistance, you can schedule a virtual consultation with an esthetician.

 Celebrity Esthetician & Skincare Expert

 As an esthetician trained in cosmetic chemistry, Renée Rouleau has spent 30 years researching skin, educating her audience, and building an award-winning line of products.
 Her hands-on experience as an esthetician and trusted skin care expert has created a real-world solution — products that are formulated for nine different types of skin so your face will get exactly what it needs to look and feel its best.
 Trusted by celebrities, editors, bloggers, and skincare obsessives around the globe, her vast real-world knowledge and constant research are why Marie Claire calls her “the most passionate skin practitioner we know.”